 - Make sure your water is the correct temperature for the yeast.
 The yeast is a living thing and too hot of water will kill it.
 And too cold will never wake it up, leaving you with rolls that don’t rise!
 Major kitchen bummer.
 Check out my yeast 101 post to learn more.

-You can always freeze your rolls unbaked before the final rise.
+Unbaked: You can always freeze your no yeast dinner rolls unbaked before the final rise. (after they are shaped).
+You can freeze in the pan, or once frozen transfer to a bag.
 You can freeze them, but just be sure to cover them well with plastic wrap and a final layer of tin-foil.
-When ready to bake, you need to let them thaw overnight in the fridge or at room temperature for about 2 hours.
-Boom, rolls when you want.
+When ready to bake, you need to let them thaw and rise at room temperature (about 4 hours).
+When you are ready to bake, all they need is about 15 minutes in the oven.
+Slather with butter.
+Eat.
+Repeat as many times as needed.

-- Red Star Platinum Yeast <– My go to yeast!!
+- Red Star Platinum Yeast <โ My go to yeast!!

-- Stand Mixer <– You can try making it by hand but it’s much easier to make in my Kitchen-Aid with a dough hook attachment.
+- Stand Mixer <โ You can try making it by hand but itโs much easier to make in my Kitchen-Aid with a dough hook attachment.

 More Bread Recipes To Check Out